A View of the Woods

 "A View of the Woods" is a short story by Flannery O'Connor.
-It was originally published in 1957 in Partisan Review and republished in 1965 in her posthumous short story collection Everything That Rises Must Converge.
+It was originally published in the Fall 1957 issue of Partisan Review, and republished in 1965 in her posthumous short story collection Everything That Rises Must Converge.
 In the story, a vindictive landowner torments his daughter's family by repeatedly selling the pastureland that his son-in-law's cattle need to survive.
 In the process, he ruins his relationship with his favorite granddaughter.

-The story reflects O'Connor's devout Catholic faith.
-"A View of the Woods" questions the moral authority of modernism and progress, pointing out that progress is not always ethical and can be used to rationalize materialism and cruelty.
-The story suggests that progress must be guided by Christian moral principles.
+Critics have interpreted "A View of the Woods" in terms of themes common to O'Connor's writing and Southern Gothic fiction, namely genealogy, pride, identity, and control.
+Fortune despises his son-in-law, Mr. Pitts, and loves only his youngest granddaughter, Mary, whom he sees as an extension of himself; in his other grandchildren, he sees Pitts.
+Mary's combined Fortune and Pitts identity therefore becomes the focus of a struggle for loyalty and control.

 Publication history

 O'Connor completed the story in the fall of 1956.
 She initially submitted it to Harper's Bazaar, although she correctly predicted that Harper's would reject it, as it was "a little grim" for the Harper's readership.
 Ultimately, Partisan Review published the story in fall 1957.
-It was later republished in The Best American Short Stories of 1958 and O'Connor's posthumously-published short story collection Everything That Rises Must Converge.
+It was later republished in The Best American Short Stories 1958 and O'Connor's posthumously-published short story collection Everything That Rises Must Converge.